Part-Aware Fine-grained Object Categorization using Weakly Supervised Part Detection Network: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{ine}-grained object categorization aims for distinguishing objects of subordinate categories that belong to the same entry-level object category, e.g., various species of birds \cite{cub2002010, cub2002011, birdsnap}, dogs \cite{stanforddog}, or flowers \cite{flowers}.
-Owing to its importance in multimedia information retrieval \cite{fg_image_search, clothing_retrieval, landmark_classification}, fine-grained object categorization has attracted widespread attention from multimedia community.
+\IEEEPARstart{F}{ine}-grained object categorization aims for distinguishing objects of subordinate categories that belong to the same entry-level object category, e.g., various species of birds \cite{cub2002010, cub2002011, birdsnap}, pets \cite{stanforddog, pets}, or flowers \cite{flowers}.
+The difference between entry-level and fine-grained object categorization is shown in Figure \ref{fig:entry_fine}.
+Owing to its importance in a wide variety of applications, e.g., multimedia information retrieval \cite{fg_image_search, clothing_retrieval, landmark_classification}, e-commerce \cite{e_commerce} and rich image captioning \cite{rich_cap1, rich_cap2}, fine-grained object categorization has attracted widespread attention from multimedia community.
 However, the fine-grained categorization tasks are challenging because the variations among different subordinate object categories are subtle, which are often overwhelmed by those caused by arbitrary poses, viewpoint change, and/or occlusion.
 It is also difficult to obtain and label a large number of training images of subordinate object categories.
-Consequently, performance of fine-grained categorization lies behind that of generic object recognition.
+Consequently, the performance of fine-grained categorization lies behind that of generic object recognition.